kevin-montrose/public-broadcasting/README.markdown

   - TimeSpan
   - GUID
   - URI
-  - IList<T>
+  - IList&lt;T&gt;
-  - IDictionary<TKey, TValue>
+  - IDictionary&lt;TKey, TValue&gt;

 ###Collections

-Public Broadcasting can serialize any collections which implement IList<T> or IDictionary<TKey, TValue>, including one-dimensional arrays.
+Public Broadcasting can serialize any collections which implement IList&lt;T&gt; or IDictionary&lt;TKey, TValue&gt;, including one-dimensional arrays.
-No type information beyond "is a list" or "is a dictionary" is encoded, meaning that any implementation of IList<T> or IDictionary<TKey, TValue>
+No type information beyond "is a list" or "is a dictionary" is encoded, meaning that any implementation of IList&lt;T&gt; or IDictionary&lt;TKey, TValue&gt;
 is a legal deserialization target.

 In other words, the following is legal: